-Exploration expenditures decreased \$3.4 million, reflecting the timing of expenditures at the Elk Creek Project as discussed above under "Elk Creek Project Update."
-2017 expenditures primarily related to the final wrap-up and issuance of the August 2017 Feasibility Study and the Revised Elk Creek Feasibility Study and ongoing permitting and project advancement activities, while 2016 costs were primarily directed towards engineering and metallurgical bench and pilot plant test work in support of our continuing feasibility study work.
+Exploration expenditures decreased \$5.6 million, reflecting the timing of expenditures at the Elk Creek Project as discussed above under "Elk Creek Project Update."
+2018 expenditures primarily related to the final wrap-up and issuance of the NI 43-101 Technical Report filed in Canada on SEDAR on August 10, 2017 (the "August 2017 Feasibility Study") and the Revised Elk Creek Feasibility Study and ongoing permitting and project advancement activities, while 2017 costs were primarily directed towards engineering and metallurgical bench and pilot plant test work in support of our continuing feasibility study work.

 Other operating expenses include investor relations, general office expenditures, equity offering and proxy expenditures and other miscellaneous costs.
-These costs increased primarily due to the timing of option issuances and the corresponding vesting periods, as well as the number of options granted and associated fair value calculations for Board members.
+These costs decreased primarily due to the timing of option issuances and the corresponding vesting periods, and the number of options granted and associated fair value calculations for Board members, as well as the timing of investor relations services.